eoinkelly/notes/assembler/code-style.md

 Overview

-* set tab width to
+* set tab width something consistent
 * instruction memonics and operand names in lowercase
 * lots of comments
 * clear columns for